Résumé: Description

-The complexity or simplicity of various résumé formats tends to produce results varying from person to person, for the occupation, and the industry.
+The complexity or simplicity of various résumé formats tends to produce results varying from person to person depending on the occupation and the industry.
 Résumés or CVs used by medical professionals, professors, artists, and people in other specialized fields may be comparatively longer.
-For example, an artist's résumé, typically focused on experience and achievements in the artistic field, may include extensive lists of solo and group exhibitions.
+For example, an artist's résumé, typically focused on experience and achievements in the artistic field, may include extensive lists of solo, group exhibitions, and accompanied by a portfolio showcasing their work.

 Styles

 Résumés may be organized in different ways.
 The following are some of the more common résumé formats:

 Reverse chronological résumé

-A reverse chronological résumé, the current preferred standard as of 2024, lists a candidate's job experiences in chronological order (last thing first), generally covering the previous 10 to 15 years.
-Positions are listed with starting and ending dates.
-Current positions on a résumé typically list the starting date to the present.
-The reverse chronological résumé format is optimal for professionals who are making advancements in the same vertical.
+A reverse chronological résumé is a résumé format that presents a candidate's employment history in reverse chronological order, with the most recent position listed first.
+It typically includes the names of employers, job titles, and the starting and ending dates of employment, with a current position generally listed as continuing to the present.
+The format places emphasis on a candidate's recent work experience and career progression and is commonly used by applicants whose employment history is relatively continuous or demonstrates advancement within the same field.

 In this format, the main body is the Experience section, starting from the most recent experience and moving chronologically backward through previous experience.
 The reverse chronological résumé works to build credibility through experience gained, while illustrating career growth over time and filling all gaps in a career trajectory.
-In the United Kingdom the chronological résumé tends to extend only as far back as the applicant's GCSE/Standard Grade qualifications.
+In the United Kingdom, the chronological résumé tends to extend only as far back as the applicant's GCSE/Standard Grade qualifications.